-See "Writing an Archive to STDOUT" in chapter 3 for a way to create an archive that is presented through STDIN.
+See "Writing an Archive to STDOUT" in Chapter 3 for a way to create an archive that is presented through STDIN.

-Extracting an Archive from a Named Pipe, UNIX Domain Socket, or Device File must first be created, perhaps by another program, and an archive must be written to it.
+Extracting an Archive from a Named Pipe, UNIX Domain Socket, or Device File

+You can specify a named pipe, UNIX socket, or device file instead of a physical file as the location of an archive from which to extract files.
+The pipe, socket, or device must first be created, perhaps by another program, and an archive must be written to it.
 To extract, use the name of the pipe, socket, or device in the command line in place of the name of an archive file.
 For example: